How to Write an Awesome Nonprofit Mission Statement

 It is also crucial to stay open throughout the process.

-Sometimes, fiery discussions arise when talking about mission and vision statements and it can happen that individuals disagree on everything from purpose to wording.
+Sometimes, fiery discussions arise when talking about mission and vision statements and individuals may disagree on everything from purpose to wording.

 Depending on how serious you are (and depending on your budget), you might want to consider hiring an external consultant or facilitator to guide you and your team throughout the process.